Facts about ACS

 Get well: We’re available around the clock to help people through every step of their cancer experience.

-- Our phone lines, at 1-800-227-2345, are open every minute of every day and night to help connect people with the answers they need.
-Each year, we provide information, help, and support to the nearly one million individuals who call us or contact us online.
-Our website serves more than 25 million visitors each year, offers access to the latest information and news on cancer, and helps people find programs and services in their area.
+- Each year, we provide information, help, and support to the nearly one million individuals who contact us.
+Our website serves more than 32 million visitors each year, offering access to the latest information and news on cancer and helping people find programs and services in their area.